centraleIA/DrunkAI/README.md

 Anyway, there are lots of things that need to be improved, I just need time.

 Hugs and kisses to all Central-IA-ns.
 Good luck on your studies.

+### Things to do:

+- Change the code to not use my personal drive.
+- Create a better dataset
+- Make the detection better, using the annotated dataset, maybe new models (or just use the rest of the haar cascade to classify eyes and etc...)
+- Make the post-processing deleted false-detections
+- Organize and comment the code.